AI

 Your pilot probably ran on someone’s workstation or a single cloud instance.
 Scaling AI to enterprise means building platform capabilities that multiple teams can use without recreating everything.
 Modern MLOps requires automated pipelines for training, testing, deploying, and monitoring models.
 Version control for data and models.
 Standardized deployment patterns.
 Monitoring that catches problems before users do.

-JPMorgan built a Machine Learning Center of Excellence that acts as a central hub.
-Expert ML scientists collaborate with different business units to develop AI solutions across the enterprise, ensuring consistent standards and governance while aligning with diverse needs.
+JPMorgan now has over 200,000 employees using its LLM Suite daily, with a Machine Learning Center of Excellence acting as a central hub where expert ML scientists collaborate with different business units.
+Consistent standards and governance while aligning with diverse needs.
 That is the pattern that works.

 But here’s what nobody mentions - building this infrastructure takes time.
-Research indicates that 56% of organizations report higher-than-expected costs and 41% say projects deliver late.
+Research indicates that most enterprise budgets underestimate true AI TCO by 40-60%, with 84% of respondents saying AI costs erode gross margins.
 Plan for this.
 Budget for it.
 The alternative is fifty teams building fifty different platforms that can’t talk to each other.

 Making it work in your organization